TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 - Growth hosting Plan ($85/month): All the features in basic and essential plans, plus five additional team members (9 in total), ISP analytics, detailed metro area location and device analytics, 120,000 total monthly downloads, and the ability to compare stats with previous episodes.

 Simplecast just updated the look of their entire platform and brand, along with plenty of new features.
-They are definitely on their way to becoming the best podcast hosting platforms.
+They are definitely on their way to becoming the best.

-- Try Simplecast free for 14 days (use this link with promo code ONSIMPLECAST to get 50% off your first 2 months).
+- Try Simplecast free for 14 days (use our link with promo code ONSIMPLECAST to get 50% off your first 2 months)

 All Blubrry hosting plan comes with advanced stats, modern web player, 24/7 support, a WordPress website, and a lot more.